Chris Taylor Player Props: Dodgers vs. Reds

-On Tuesday, Chris Taylor (batting .320 in his past 10 games) and the Los Angeles Dodgers face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+On Wednesday, Chris Taylor (batting .292 in his past 10 games) and the Los Angeles Dodgers face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
 First pitch is at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Yankees.
+In his last game he had a hitless performance (0-for-1) against the Reds.

 Chris Taylor Game Info & Props vs. the Reds